Sometimes in the short-term we must forsake our needs in order to obtain our dreams.

 What kind of choices and decisions am I currently making?

 How do these choices and decisions reflect how I subconsciously prioritize my needs?

 Are my current choices and decisions in conflict with how I would like to prioritize my needs?
 What specific problems might be evident?

 Am I experiencing enough growth in my life?
 If not, then how could I focus on satisfying this need to a higher degree in the future?

 Is there enough room in my life to explore the need for contribution?
 How?

-Now you must ask yourself whether or not the current choices and decisions you are making are aligned with how you would like to live your life.
-For instance if the need for uncertainty, variety and adventure is of highest priority, then sticking to your current job for the past 20 years and postponing your worldwide adventure is probably making you feel sick in the stomach.
+For example, if the need for uncertainty, variety, and adventure is of highest priority, then sticking to your mundane job and postponing your trip around the world is probably making you feel sick to the stomach.
 In this instance, your needs are in conflict with your actions.
 You will never be satisfied, happy and/or fulfilled living this way.
-You must therefore re-prioritize your choices and decisions in accordance with your highest priority needs.
+You must, therefore, re-prioritize your choices and decisions following your highest priority needs.

-In another example, you meet this amazing person that you would potentially like to spend the rest of your life with.
-However, this person’s highest need is the need for certainly.
+In another example, imagine you meet a fantastic person that you would potentially like to spend the rest of your life with.
+However, this person’s highest need is the need for certainty.
 However, your highest priority need is the need for uncertainty.
-As you can tell there will most likely be some conflict here unless the two of you can reach some kind of compromise.
-If you don’t, then at the very least both your “needs” for connection must supersede all other needs, otherwise this relationship will probably not work out in the long-run.
+As you can tell, there will most likely be some conflict here unless the two of you can reach some kind of compromise.
+If you don’t, then at the very least the need for connection must supersede all other needs.
+Otherwise, this relationship will probably fizzle out in the long-run.